arcanstone/arcanstone/README.md

 ## About Me

-I'm a  Computer Science and Mathematics student at the University of Toronto with an interest in fast food, and programming language design.
+I'm a  Computer Science and Mathematics student at the University of Toronto with an interest programming language design.

-**Current Focus:** Developing programming languages for mathematical proof construction and eating fast food.
+**Current Focus:** Developing programming languages for mathematical proof construction.

 **Email:** allanhenriques007@gmail.com
 **LinkedIn:** [allan-henriques](https://www.linkedin.com/in/allan-henriques-5a1405239/)